-with the company duties as set out in Annex 2.
-In section 5.4.2 of the Water resources planning guideline, it states: "You will need to use an appropriate level of evidence to justify your decisions and your level of ambition.
-This should include evidence of customer and stakeholder support for your destination and the ambitions of the 25 should include evidence of customer and stakeholder support for your destination and the ambitions of the 25 Year Environment Plan (England) or the Water Strategy for Wales and its objectives.
+"You will need to use an appropriate level of evidence to justify your decisions and your level of ambition.
+This should include evidence of customer and stakeholder support for your destination and the ambitions of the 25 Year Environment Plan (England) or the Water Strategy for Wales and its objectives.
 In doing so you should embrace the catchment approach, working with natural processes to develop new ways of managing water, supporting nature-recovery and contributing to natural capital where possible."